Woodkid: 2011–2019: Beginnings, The Golden Age, and other ventures

-2019–present: Singles, S16 and collaboration with Paris 2024
+2019–present: S16 and Death Stranding albums, Arcane, and other projects

 On 7 May 2019, Woodkid released the EP Woodkid For Nicolas Ghesquière – Louis Vuitton Works One, featuring Jennifer Connelly and Moses Sumney.

-On 12 December 2019, Woodkid announced the production of a new album set to release in 2020.
+On 12 December 2019, Woodkid announced the production of his second album and that it was set to release in 2020.
 On 24 April 2020, Woodkid released "Goliath", the first single from his upcoming album.
-He released on 16 October 2020 his next album "S16".
+The album, titled "S16", was released on 16 October 2020.

 In 2021, Woodkid teamed up with Paris 2024 to compose a new song called "Prologue", this song was featured in the closing ceremony of the Olympic Games Tokyo 2020 and the 2020 Summer Paralympics closing ceremony and was released on digital platforms on 8 August of that year.
+On 30 November 2021, Woodkid made a post threatening legal action concerning the use of his music in propaganda from a group supporting politician Éric Zemmour.
+The post quickly gained popularity, gathering over 48,000 likes in just 7 hours.

 On 27 October 2021, Woodkid announced on Twitter that he had made an original song for the Riot Games series Arcane.
 The song in question, "Guns For Hire", was featured in the sixth episode of the series released in November 2021.
-On 30 November 2021, Woodkid made a post threatening legal action concerning the use of his music in propaganda from a group supporting politician Éric Zemmour.
-The post quickly gained popularity, gathering over 48,000 likes in just 7 hours.
+Woodkid returned to compose for Arcane for its second season on 9 November 2024, writing another original song featured in the third episode, called "To Ashes and Blood".

-In 2022, Lemoine collaborated with French singer-songwriter Mylène Farmer on her twelfth album, "L'Emprise", producing more than half of the album.
+In 2022, Woodkid collaborated with French singer-songwriter Mylène Farmer on her twelfth album, "L'Emprise", producing more than half of the album.
 He also provided the artwork for the album.

+On 9 March 2025, Woodkid's role as the co-composer of Hideo Kojima's 2025 video game Death Stranding 2: On the Beach, alongside Ludvig Forssell, was revealed, with his original song "To the Wilder" being featured in the game's trailer.
+He announced his album for Death Stranding 2 in collaboration with Hideo Kojima on 8 June 2025, and it released on 13 June 2025 with sixteen tracks including eleven original songs, featuring actress Elle Fanning and composer Bryce Dessner.
+The music he composed for the game is procedural, and dynamically adapts to the player's actions.
+Woodkid also makes a cameo as a minor character in the game.

 Directing and awards

-In June 2010, he received 5 Lions for his AIDS Awareness campaign Graffiti at the Cannes Lions Advertising festival.

-Lemoine's films are produced by Iconoclast.
+In June 2010, he received 5 Lions for his AIDS Awareness campaign Graffiti at the Cannes Lions International Advertising Festival.
+His films are produced by Iconoclast.

 In 2012, Lemoine received the award for Best Director of the Year at the MVPA Awards in Los Angeles and was nominated for 6 MTV Video Music awards for his videos for Lana Del Rey, Drake, and Rihanna.